wkurzius/textbook-notes/syllabi/ap-calc.md

 8. **Applications of Integration** Make mathematical connections that will allow solving a wide range of problems involving net change over an interval of time and to find areas of regions or volumes of solids defined using functions.

-## Grading

-- The official grade book exists on Canvas, with Genesis only having an unreliable copy
-- There are about three quizzes each marking period
-- There is also one exam at the end of each marking period
-- All work is due the day of a quiz or exam and late work will receive only partial credit
-- Grading is point-based, though assignments are worth roughly 10%, quizzes 40%, and the marking period exam 50% of your marking period grade.

 ## Text and Resources

 We will use the book Calculus for AP (2nd ed.) as reference and for homework assignments, though I recommend Khan Academy as a first stop for any extra practice.
 They have both an [AP Calculus AB](https://www.khanacademy.org/math/ap-calculus-ab) course and a [Get ready for AP Calculus](https://www.khanacademy.org/math/get-ready-for-ap-calc) course.
 I suggest reviewing the latter prior to any new chapter.